dsolstad/mygg.js/README.md

 node mygg.js
 ```
 When mygg.js is started, it will output the payload which you insert in the target website, e.g. via Cross-site scripting.
 Three ports will be opened on the server running mygg.js, which by default is 80, 443 and 8081.

++ Port 80 - Used for serving the hook, polling and receiving responses, over HTTP.
-Port 80 and 443 is used for serving the hook, polling and receiving responses, over both HTTP and HTTPS.
-Port 8081 is where you should configure your attacking web browser to proxy through, to forward communication to the hooked browser.
++ Port 443 - Used for serving the hook, polling and receiving responses, over HTTPS.
++ Port 8081 - The proxy where you should configure your attacking web browser to proxy through, to forward communication to the hooked browser.

 When browsing through the proxy, use http:// instead of https://.
-If your browser forces over to https, then clear the HSTS cache in your browser.
+If your browser forces over to https, then clear the HSTS cache in your browser by doing the following:

-Firefox: ctrl+shift+h -> Right click on the target website and hit "Forget about this site" -> Restart Firefox.
++ Firefox: ctrl+shift+h -> Right click on the target website and hit "Forget about this site" -> Restart Firefox.
-Chrome: Visit chrome://net-internals/#hsts -> scroll down to "Delete domain security policies" -> Enter domain.
++ Chrome: Visit chrome://net-internals/#hsts -> scroll down to "Delete domain security policies" -> Enter domain.

 Normally you will only be able to browse the website where the hook was loaded, due to same-origin-policy.
 However, some sites are misconfigured, i.e. by having an open access-control-allow-origin header, which can make it possible to browse those too.